JasonGuoCA/Leetcode-Blog/leetcode bootcamp/Day4:Linked List02(24. Swap Nodes in Pairs, 19. Remove Nth Node From End of List, 面试题 02.07. 链表相交 and 142. Linked List Cycle II).md

             slowNode = slowNode.next;

             // When there is a cycle,
-            // define two nodes, node1 points to the fast node, node2 point2 the head node.
+            // define two nodes, the node1 is the fast node, the node2 is the head node.
             // Then they each move once per loop.
-            // When they point to the same node, it is the entrance of the cycle if(fastNode == slowNode){
+            // When they are equal, it is the entrance of the cycle if(fastNode == slowNode){

                 ListNode node1 = fastNode;